Indonesian coelacanth: Habitat

+Geological obstacles and ocean currents most likely have an impact on the distribution of the Indonesian coelacanths, which are restricted to particular areas of the country (in contrast, L. chalumnae is found throughout the western Indian Ocean).
+Living in the lightless depths of the ocean, the Indonesian coelacanth has certain visual adaptations.
+They appear to be more sensitive to blue light at 480 nm, a typical wavelength in the black, restricted habitation of this animal.
+This adaptation has undergone further shift, together with the expansion of the rostral organ, which can detect electrical signals, enables the coelacanth to move and feed in the dark environment.
+It is speculated by the researchers that such evolution process in the deep-sea ecosystems might have started at about 200 million years ago.
 Teams of researchers using submersibles have recorded live sightings of the fish in the waters of Manado Tua and the Talise islands off north Sulawesi as well as in the waters of Biak in Papua.
 These areas share similar steep rocky topography full of caves, which are the habitat of the fish.
 These coelacanths live in deep waters of around 150 metres or more, at a temperature between 14 and 18 degrees Celsius.